Portraits of the Las Vegas shooting victims

 Denise Cohen of Carpinteria, California, was a property manager in Santa Barbara with two children.
 She attended the concert with her companion, Derrick “Bo” Taylor.

 The couple had been planning the trip for weeks, her friend Leana Orsua told CNN affiliate KEYT.
-After she returned home, Cohen planned to volunteer at the California Avocado Festival the following weekend.
+Cohen was planning to volunteer at the California Avocado Festival the following weekend.

 “She was a very active, social person.
 She touched so many lives.
-She was a super positive, genuine, kind-hearted individual,” said Orsua.
+She was a super positive, genuine, kindhearted individual,” Orsua said.

 “Our mother was such a strong, beautiful and happy woman who made a difference to the lives of everyone she knew,” he wrote.
 “She was such a happy person and enjoyed doing the things in life that she loved.
 We can see by the last photo of her that she was indeed happy and with a person that loves her, Bo.”

-Note: This article has been updated to reflect a change in the victim death toll.
-Correction: This story has been revised to correct the spelling of Kaden Manczuk’s name.
-Manczuk is the son of victim of Neysa Tonks.
-CNN has also corrected the name of the school district where Jenny Parks was a teacher and corrected attribution of a Facebook post regarding victim Susan Smith.